rashibedse/detguard/docs/quickstart.md

 setups.

 Then rerun steps 1–4 against your own files.
-Copy `detguard/policies/default.yaml` into your repo, fill in the four rules marked `CLIENT`, and commit it — that file is now your control documentation.
+Copy `detguard/policies/default.yaml` into your repo, fill in the five rules marked `CLIENT`, and commit it — that file is now your control documentation.

 ## Where to go next